kubernetes/kubernetes/docs/proposals/envvar-configmap.md

 The introduction of ConfigMaps adds a third possibility.
 To prevent any change in behavior, the `Env` object will still override any environment variable introduced by a ConfigMap.
 A ConfigMap is allowed to override variables defined by services.
 Variable references defined by an `EnvVar` struct can be resolved by values defined in other `EnvVar`s or those introduced by ConfigMaps and services.

-To prevent collisions amongst multiple ConfigMaps, each defined ConfigMap can have an associated prefix that is appended to each key in that ConfigMap.
-This also makes it obvious to the user where a given environment variable definition came from.
+To prevent collisions amongst multiple ConfigMaps, each defined ConfigMap can have an optional associated prefix that is prepended to each key in the ConfigMap.
+Prefixes must be unique.
+A validation error will occur if two prefixes are identical.

 ### Kubectl updates